arpitbbhayani/articles/blogs/rule-30.md

 Rule 30 is also seen in nature, on the shell of code snail species [Conus textile](https://en.wikipedia.org/wiki/Conus_textile).
 The [Cambridge North railway station](https://en.wikipedia.org/wiki/Cambridge_North_railway_station#Facilities) is decorated with architectural panels displaying the evolution of Rule 30.

 # Conclusion
 If you found Rule 30 interesting I urge you to write your own simulation of using [p5 library](https://p5js.org/); you could keep it generic enough to so that the program could generate patterns for different rules like 90, 110, 117, etc. The patterns generated using these rules are quite interesting.
-If you want, you could things to the next level and extend rule to work in 3 dimensions and see how patterns evolves.
+If you want, you could things to the next level and extend rule to work in 3 dimensions and see how patterns evolve.
 I believe programming is fun when it is visual.

 It is exciting when two seemingly unrelated fields, Cellular Automata and Cryptography, come together and create something wonderful.
 Although this algorithm is not widely used anymore, because of more efficient algorithms, it urges us to be creative in using Cellular Automata in more ways than one.
 This article is first in the series of Cellular Automata, so stay tuned and watch this space for more.